 Depending on the type of campaign you’re running, there will be different ad creatives you’re able to run.
-Otherwise, the copy and text options for a Facebook ads are generally the same across all campaigns.
+Otherwise, the ad copy and text options for Facebook ads are generally the same across all campaigns.
 The main difference is that the headline and headline description are not available on some campaigns.

 The most basic creatives are image and video ads.
 There are only two main things to note here.
 The first is that Facebook has a 20% text rule for all ad creatives.

 This means that no more than 20% text can be on an ad image or a video ad thumbnail; if it does, the ad will not run at all.
 Even if there is anywhere in between 1% and 20% text on the ad creative, Facebook will intentionally serve your ads less than other advertisers trying to reach the same audience that may have less text on their creative.

 This means you can put the same amount of ad dollars behind a creative with no text on it at all, and already be a little ahead of your competitors.